Discover our villas

 The secret coves on the Costa Brava

 If you're looking for peace and quiet, you'll find rocky coves like Calella de Palafrugell and Cap Roig ideal for snorkelling and seaside strolls away from the tourist hotspots.
 As for Begur, its picturesque coves such as Sa Tuna and Sa Riera offer the perfect setting for a lazy day on the Iberian Peninsula in the Mediterranean sunshine.
+For those who prefer a quieter atmosphere, early summer is often the best time to enjoy the Mediterranean sunshine before the peak of the season.

 Water sports and gastronomic restaurants